WhisperingChaos/lending/DeveloperVMsetup.md

       The OS image is a relatively small partition, while the Workspace is a much larger one.
 Since a user's Docker images should persist until removed by the owning user and since images can be relatively large, they should be stored to the user's mutable workspace.
   * Install Instructions:
     * service docker stop
-    * Create ".dockerRuntime" directory in user's workspace.
+    * mkdir "/home/<useraccount>/Desktop/.dockerRuntime" directory in user's workspace.
     * gedit "/etc/default/docker"
     * service docker start
     * Add: DOCKER_OPTS="--graph=/home/secure/Desktop/.dockerRuntime"